tpunt/PHP7-Reference/README.md

 ```

 Objects are not comparable, and so using them as operands with this operator
-will result in undefined behaviour.
+will result in undefined behavior.

 RFC: [Combined Comparison Operator](https://wiki.php.net/rfc/combined-comparison-operator)